 Sony Burano on a DJI Gimbal.

+It will be a great camera for documentary production where you want Venice image quality but without the expense or weight.
+Although it is worth noting that it is bigger and heavier than an FX6 (but very slightly smaller than the FX9), so it won’t suit every production.
 Wildlife productions will likely be very happy to get a camera that can deliver both 8K resolution for re-framing as well as offering different crop modes for when tighter shots are needed.
 The ability to switch near instantly between the different crop modes will be highly beneficial as will the speed at which the camera turns on.

 Assigning Crop Select to an assignable button makes switching between the different crop modes very fast on Sony Burano